Morrisons shares leap after takeover approach rebuffed

 CD&R’s approach underlines private equity’s growing appetite for UK supermarket assets, attracted by their cash generation and freehold assets.

-Zuber and Mohsin Issa in February joined forces with private equity firm TDR Capital to purchase a majority stake in Asda from Walmart (WMT.N) in a deal valuing the UK supermarket group at 6.8 billion pounds. read more
+Zuber and Mohsin Issa in February joined forces with private equity firm TDR Capital to purchase a majority stake in Asda from Walmart in a deal valuing the UK supermarket group at 6.8 billion pounds.

 Industry executives and some sector analysts believe the stock market has failed to recognise the inherent value in Britain’s listed supermarket groups.